 - 1. Extent to which the proposed technology, process, or project is innovative or replicable; - 2.
 Degree to which the current state of the technology and the proposed advancement are clearly described; - 3.
 Extent to which the application specifically and convincingly demonstrates how the applicant will move the state of the art to the proposed advancement; - 4.
-Sufficiency of technical detail in the application to assess whether the proposed work is scientifically meritorious and revolutionary, including relevant data, calculations, and discussion of prior work with analyses (especially techno-economic and life cycle analysis) that support the viability of the proposed work; - 5.
+Sufficiency of technical detail in the application to assess whether the proposed work is scientifically meritorious and revolutionary, including relevant data, calculations, and discussion of prior work with analyses that support the viability of the proposed work; - 5.
 Extent to which project has buy-in from needed stakeholders to ensure success; - 6.
-Degree to which siting and environmental constraints are considered for deployment; - 7.
-Extent to which project has the potential to reduce emissions and provide clean energy acceleration benefits for a community or region; and

-8. Sufficiency of existing infrastructure to support addition of proposed demonstration.
+Degree to which key manufacturing and supply chain challenges are considered, as applicable, for viable scale-up in this and future demonstrations; - 7.
+Degree to which siting and environmental constraints are considered for deployment; - 8.
+Extent to which project has the potential to reduce emissions and provide clean energy acceleration benefits for a community or region; and - 9.
+Sufficiency of existing infrastructure to support addition of proposed demonstration.